julio-lopez/goexp/README.md

-# go-start
+# Go experiments start

-Assorted starting points and experiments in Go
+Assorted experiments and starting points for Go